fengjixuchui/linux_kernel_pwn/README.md

 # linux_kernel_pwn
 Linux Kernel pwn, some ctf games and cves

+writeup will be published in chinese on [zxsq](https://t.zsxq.com/zby76AE) soon, and then on my [blog](http://ray-cp.github.io/) after a while.

 * linux-kernel-pwn-basic-knowledge

     description: some basic knowledge and scripts of linux kernel pwn.